 Also vying for attention are sheep, bunnies, ponies, pigmy goats, Reggie the pig – and Bucky, a miniature donkey who brays the second he hears human voices.
 “They love people,” Striegle says.
 “It’s great for kids to be able to interact with farm animals.”
 Visit in September, but know that October presents a prime time to reap the farm life benefits.

 From horse- and tractor-pulled hayrides, corn mazes and pumpkin patches to pastoral scenery complete with crisp air and leaves, southeast Michigan’s family-friendly farms welcome the season with enriching events – and a slower pace.

-“It’s nice to unplug,” says Debbie Cavallaro, supervisor at the Farm Center at Kensington Metropark in Milford.
+“It’s nice to unplug,” says Debbie Cavallaro, former supervisor at the Farm Center at Kensington Metropark in Milford.
 “Kids get to come out and enjoy nature and animals.
 I think that’s very grounding.”
-Not to mention, the weather is perfect.
+Not to mention, the weather is perfect this time of year.

 So why not savor some cider, delight in a rooster’s crow and pick out a pumpkin?
 “It’s smelling it, hearing it, getting the wheels turning,” Cavallaro says.
 “Enjoy it.
 Winter’s right around the corner!”

 Take a peek below to explore what’s in store in a few locations in Macomb, Oakland, Washtenaw and Wayne counties.